kbuckleys/spotirofi/README.md

 # Functionality
 - Your paths are nested and retained by default, given the number of menus and submenus.
 This is why some custom keybinds had to be set in place, instead of reopening the main menu every time and going through multiple depth levels.
-- Cache gets updated every 12 hours. a safeguard in case you made external changes to your library from, say; your phone or another Spotify client.
+- Cache gets updated every 12 hours, a safeguard in case you made external changes to your library from, say; your phone or another Spotify client.
 There's also a manual option to refresh the cache, <b>but only use it when you absolutely have to.</b> Your activity on the player is dynamically and locally refreshed anyway, so you'll probably never have to use this feature.

 # Dependencies
 - Spotify Premium